chrisgioia64/financial-report-automation/README.md

 ## How to Run

+First, install all dependencies by running the following:

+    pip install -r requirements.txt

 Run the python script `scraper.py` to download a large chunk of the financial reports.
 All files will be downloaded into a folder called `reports` in your local directory.

 A log file will be generated for every script run.
 The log will list which files were successfully added (`ADDED`), could not be downloaded by the script (`MISSING`), and those which already existed in the `reports` folder from a prior script run (`ALREADY EXISTS`)